 - Puzzles, cards, and board games

-As your time for discharge approaches, you’ll work with our discharge planner to determine what the most appropriate next steps in your recovery will be.
-You may step down from inpatient care to our IOP or PHP programs, which will still provide you with a semi-structured environment while slowly integrating you back into your regular daily routine.
-Others may decide that they’ve made enough progress to transition back home with referrals to traditional outpatient therapy.
+As your time for discharge from our treatment center approaches, you’ll work with our discharge planner to determine what the most appropriate next steps in your recovery will be.
+You may step down from inpatient care at Highland Ridge Hospital to our IOP or PHP programs, which will still provide you with a semi-structured environment while slowly integrating you back into your regular daily routine.
+Others may decide that they’ve made enough progress at our treatment center to transition back home with referrals to traditional outpatient therapy.
 Still others may be at a point in their disorder where they are no longer able to live on their own and require a more long-term placement.
 If this is the case, we will work with other centers to find an appropriate solution for your long term care needs.